MajidKouki/stock-forecaster/README.md

 After the initial setup and install, the program can be run by typing the following into the terminal:

 ```
-python app.py
+streamlit run app.py
 ```

 As the program is opened, a financial disclaimer will appear to ensure the user is aware any risks that may arise from following the advice given by the software.
-After agreeing to it, the program takes the following user data:
+The program intakes the following user data:

 * Stock or Crypto data
 * Stock Ticker - ex.
 SPY or BTC